ju57in3/Internship_Project/daily_note.md

 ![simulation](image-25.png "Simulation")

 In conclusion, we will have the following values for the resistor: 20 kohm and for the capacitor: 0.1 uF

+_Tomorrow I need to finish the 7-segment display symbol_